PETA’s TraumaMan Donations Save Thousands of Animals

 For decades, medical professionals around the globe have carved open the chests, throats, abdomens, and limbs of thousands of live dogs, pigs, sheep, and goats before killing them as part of a cruel surgical skills laboratory held during a widely taught training course.

-PETA is combating this mutilation of animals and modernizing medical training by bringing advanced animal-free simulator technology to training programs in nearly two dozen countries.
+PETA is combating this mutilation of animals and modernizing medical training by bringing advanced animal-free simulator technology to training programs in two dozen countries.

 Practicing Surgeries on Animals Won’t Help Humans